Billy-Grace/billypix-web-conf-tag/README.md

-# BillyPix - Configuration Web Pixel
+# BillyPix Web Configuration Tag

-This is the repository for the BillyPix Configuration Tag that needs to run before any event can be send with the [Billy Grace - Web Event Tag](https://github.com/Billy-Grace/billypix-web-event-tag).
+This is the repository for the BillyPix Web Configuration Tag that needs to run before any event can be send with the [Billy Grace - Web Event Tag](https://github.com/Billy-Grace/billypix-web-event-tag).